mathigon/documentation/polypad/index.md

 Many options, that are simply the label/tooltip of each item, in lowercase and kebab-case.
 Examples include `copy`, `delete` or `split-tiles`.

-## Custom Sidebar Tab

-Using the `sidebarTab` property, you can enable a second, custom tab for the sidebar, similar to Mathigon's version of Polypad.
-You need to specify a title, as well as an icon ID.

-The content of the sidebar can be simply added into the `<div></div>` that the Polypad instance is attached to.
-It will be automatically shown in the correct place using the `<slot></slot>` element.
-See [example.html](example.html) for an example!

 ## Events